christopher-1989/portfolio-website/README.md

 This website portfolio is a portal to showcase my core programming capabilities.

-Specifics "about me" as well as any new skills will be added soon.
+Specifics "about me", a comprehensive list of projects, as well as any new skills will be added soon.